commercetools/ui-kit/CONTRIBUTING.md

 - Update Storybook, all documentation and usage examples
 - Migrate all code that will immediately be affected by your changes

+### How to Add New Icons to UI-Kit

+1. Add the raw SVG of the new icon to `packages/components/icons/src/svg`.
+2. Run `yarn generate-icons` to generate icon files and changes to `packages/components/icons/src/index.js`.
+This file should never be edited manually.

 ### Resources

 - [Process Diagram](https://wiki.commercetools.com/display/DD/MC+UI+KIT+Component+Process)